MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > Also included are _recommendations_ on the technology capabilities that can help materialize those strategies.
 The recommendations don't represent an exhaustive list of all configurations available for Azure Virtual Machines and their dependencies.
 Instead, they list the key recommendations mapped to the design perspectives.
 Use the recommendations to build your proof-of-concept or optimize your existing environments.
 >
-> Foundational architecture that demostrates the key recommendations: [Azure virtual machine baseline architecture](/azure/architecture/virtual-machines/baseline).
+> Foundational architecture that demostrates the key recommendations: [Azure Virtual Machine baseline architecture](/azure/architecture/virtual-machines/baseline).

 ##### Technology scope

 This review focuses on the interrelated decisions for these Azure resources.

-- Azure VMs
+- Azure Virtual Machines (VMs)
-- Azure Virtual Machine Scale Sets
+- Azure Virtual Machine Scale Sets (scale sets)
-- Disks are a critical dependency for VMs-based architectures.
+- Disks are a critical dependency for virtual machine-based architectures.
 These considerations are given in [Azure Well-Architected Framework review - Disks](./azure-disks-cost-optimization.md).

 ## Reliability